RocketCommunicationsInc/astro-www/src/pages/ttc-service-ux-design/ttc-command.md

 ## Task Flow Example - Pass Flow

-Below is an animated walkthrough of a representative task flow using the TT&C Monitor App.
+Below is an animated walkthrough of a representative task flow using the TT&C Command App.
 In this flow, an operator runs through the steps in the pre-defined Pass Plan and adds a command at the end.

 <div markdown="1">
  <figure markdown="1" >